PassbirdCo/MetaKeepCodeSamples/other-platforms/react-native/DemoApp/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+This app demonstrates how to use MetaKeep React Native SDK to build a simple app for Android and iOS.

+# Prerequisites

+Please make sure you update `metakeepDomain` in `android/app/build.gradle` with your MetaKeep appId.
+You can find your appId in the MetaKeep dashboard.

 # Getting Started

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.